 If you are like most people, you consider yourself to be a law abiding citizen.
 Before you got involved in a divorce, you probably thought you would never violate a court order!
 The problem is that, now that you are going through a divorce, things have changed.

-Suddenly, you have started to realize that sometimes, court orders don’t make sense (at least not in your eyes.)
+Suddenly, you have started to realize that sometimes, court orders don’t make sense.
+(Or rather, some court orders don’t seem to make sense in your case.)

-What you have to remember is this: court orders are not suggestions.
+Court orders are not suggestions.
 They are commands.
-If a judge enters an order requiring you to pay child support, or to maintain a certain parenting schedule, or to turn over certain documents, you need to do what the judge ordered you to do.
-If you don’t you can be held in contempt of court.
+If a judge enters an order requiring you to pay child support, you need to pay that amount of child support.
+If a judge orders you to maintain a certain parenting schedule, or to turn over certain documents, you need to do what the judge ordered you to do.
+Otherwise, you can be held in contempt of court.

-If you think the judge’s order was wrong, you (or your lawyer) may be able to ask the judge to reconsider his or her ruling.
-But, if the judge refuses to do so, you need to either comply with the court order (whether you like it or not) or face the consequences.
+Of course, if you think the judge’s order was wrong, you (or your lawyer) may be able to ask the judge to reconsider his or her ruling.
+But, if the judge refuses to do so, you need to either comply with the court order or face the consequences.
+Whether you agree with the court order or not is entirely irrelevant.

 What Happens When You are Held in Contempt of Court?